korintje/autobackup_win/README.md

   - Destination server password (optional)

 # Note
 - Default backup interval is 10 min.
-Currently, you can change the value by changing `10` to another value in the line `SCHTASKS /Create /RU "%USERNAME%" /TN "AutoBackup" /SC minute /MO 10 /TR "%command% %arguments%" /RL HIGHEST` in the `installer.bat`.
+Currently, you can change the interval time by changing `10` to another value in the line `SCHTASKS /Create /RU "%USERNAME%" /TN "AutoBackup" /SC minute /MO 10 /TR "%command% %arguments%" /RL HIGHEST` in the `installer.bat` before the installation.
 It will be more convenient in future.